Rosehill, New South Wales

 Rosehill is a suburb of Sydney, in the state of New South Wales, Australia.
-Rosehill is located 18 kilometres west of the Sydney central business district in the local government area of the City of Parramatta and is part of the Greater Western Sydney region.
+Located 18 kilometres west of the Sydney central business district in the local government area of the City of Parramatta, Rosehill is part of the Greater Western Sydney region.

 Rosehill shares the postcode of 2142 with the separate suburbs of Granville, South Granville, Holroyd and Camellia.

-Rosehill contains a mixture of residential, commercial, industrial and recreational land, with increased high-density housing proposed.
+Rosehill contains a mixture of residential, commercial, industrial and recreational land.

 History

-In the early days of the colony, the hill behind old Government House had been named ‘Rose Hill’ by Governor Arthur Phillip, before the suburb had been named Parramatta.
+In the early days of the colony, the hill behind old Government House had been named "Rose Hill" by Governor Arthur Phillip, before the suburb had been named Parramatta.

 On 25 March 1789, Henry Dodd took charge of a farm established at Rose Hill.
 James Ruse came to farm there in November of the same year.
 In December 1790, a crop of corn (wheat), described as "exceeding good," was harvested at Rose Hill.
 By 1791, 200 acres of land had been cleared and were in production.

 Nearly a hundred years later in 1883, 850 acre of John Macarthur's Elizabeth Farm were subdivided for industrial purposes.
 Part of the estate was set aside for a recreation area, which became Rosehill Racecourse.

-A public school opened here in 1886 and the railway station opened in 1888 on the Carlingford railway line, which was privately owned until it was taken over by the state government in 1904 and later closed in January 2020.
+Rosehill Railway Station opened in 1888 as part of the Carlingford railway line, which was privately owned until it was taken over by the state government in 1904.
+The station closed with the line in January 2020.

+Rosehill Racecourse is currently served by the Rosehill Gardens tram stop, opened in 2024 as part of the Parramatta Light Rail.
+The stop is located on the site of the former Camellia railway station.

+In December 2023, the state government proposed for the site of Rosehill Racecourse to be redeveloped for new housing and the construction of a new metro station.
+These plans were rejected by the Australian Turf Club in May 2025.